Customer

 “They don't have that box that many people get with experience.
 They think differently, and you can see that in our reports,” says Lise-Lotte Hansen.

 This meant in practice that data was not only used to explain what had happened, but actively to influence behaviour within the organisation.
-Work was done on new types of KPIs and more creative approaches to reporting, which supported concrete decisions and actions to a greater extent.
+Work was done on new types of KPIs and more creative ways of reporting, which supported concrete decisions and actions to a greater extent.

 At the same time, the young talents showed a high degree of ownership.
 They themselves sought out new knowledge, took responsibility for their development and quickly put theory into practice: